MME2001/project3/README.md

 # project3
 Project for connection sql to python  - Power bi

+ thisproject  speaks about loan and rates that influnce
 qustions:
 # 1-what is the most number repeated in the installment?
 # 2-what is the maximum of installment?